-The Wedding Alcohol Calculator & Shopping List You Need to Stock Your Reception Bar
+You Need This Wedding Alcohol Calculator to Stock Your Reception Bar

-Once your wedding ceremony wraps, you're going to want to raise a glass with your guests and enjoy some celebratory drinks.
-Calculating how many drinks you'll be serving and how much alcohol to buy for a wedding bar menu is an important part of wedding planning and we've made it easy with this wedding alcohol calculator.
-While staying within your wedding budget is important, you also don't want to run out of liquor halfway through your wedding reception.
+Once your wedding ceremony wraps, you're going to want to raise a glass with your guests.
+But first, you should determine the right amount of booze to buy.
+Enter: this wedding alcohol calculator.
+Figuring out how many drinks you'll be serving and calculating how much alcohol to buy for a wedding bar menu is an important part of planning, and this handy drink calculator will make that step easy breezy.

 Wedding Alcohol Calculator

 Let's start with the math, shall we?
-Mentrup advises, "Assume each guest will consume one drink per hour or about five drinks throughout the evening.
+Joshua Mentrup from Barspirit Premier Bartenders & Event Staff in Los Angeles advises: "Assume each guest will consume one drink per hour or about five drinks throughout the evening.
 Some guests will drink less, of course, but others may be a little thirstier.
-Generally, people tend to consume more earlier in the event but slow down later on, so the drinks per guest per hour are higher for an event under 3 hours."
+Generally, people tend to consume more earlier in the event but slow down later on, so the drinks per guest per hour are higher for an event under three hours."
+Use this rule of thumb when estimating alcohol for a wedding.

 - How many hours will your reception last?